Sustainable Places Conference 2025 Milan Banner

 Monte Rosa 91 Conference Centre

-In collaboration with the Comune di Milano, we are excited to announce that Sustainable Places 2025 (SP25) will be held in the wonderful city of Milan, which has a robust real-estate market and thriving professional community in design, architecture, construction, built environment transformation, etc. We invite SP25 participation from industry, policy, media and other stakeholders.
+In collaboration with the Comune di Milano, Sustainable Places 2025 (SP25) was held in the wonderful city of Milan, which has a robust real-estate market and thriving professional community in design, architecture, construction, built environment transformation, etc.

-The venue will allow us to co-design the event leveraging a 300 person amphitheater, 4 fully instrumented meeting rooms, open spaces, and dedicated networking areas.
+We invited SP25 participation from industry, policy, media and other stakeholders.
+The venue allowed us to co-design the event leveraging a 300 person amphitheater, 6 fully instrumented meeting rooms, open spaces, and dedicated networking areas.

 Travel and accommodation